johnanishgitc/DataLynk_app/PERFORMANCE_IMPROVEMENTS.md

-# TallyCatalyst Performance Improvements Summary
+# DataLynk Performance Improvements Summary

 ## 🚀 **Performance Optimization Journey**

-This document tracks the performance improvements made to the TallyCatalyst React Native application, focusing on scalability, responsiveness, and user experience.
+This document tracks the performance improvements made to the DataLynk React Native application, focusing on scalability, responsiveness, and user experience.

 ---